albertolionardi/TokoMini/README.md

 # Toko Mini

 ## What is this?
-Test project for Dihardja Software Solutions.
+Mini Project.

-**NOTE: For interviewer purposes I intentionally pushed the .env file to make the database setup much easier for the tester.**
+**NOTE: For simplifying purposes I intentionally pushed the .env file to make the database setup much easier.**

 ## Tech stacks